 Written by Clare (she/her) and Chloe (she/her), students

-Putting time and effort into creating a great résumé while you’re still in high school is a great way to get ahead in your professional and academic journey.
+Putting time and effort into creating a great résumé while you’re still in high school is one of the best ways to get ahead academically and professionally.

-When it comes time to apply for a summer job, your first co-op job, or an internship, employers will nearly always require you to submit a résumé.
+When it comes time to apply for a summer job, your first co-op job, or an internship, employers will almost always ask for a résumé.
+Even if you don’t have any work experience yet, don’t worry — school activities and/or volunteering are great starting points for your résumé.

-To make you feel better, in high school, Clare's résumé looked something like this.
+To make you feel better, Clare's high-school résumé looked something like this.

 So even if yours looks like Clare's did, don't worry!
-After working on my résumé for a few years now, we’ve pulled together some tips on how you can build up your résumé before starting university.
+After working on our résumés for a few years now, we’ve pulled together some tips on how to build a strong résumé before starting university.

 If it’s relevant and true, include it

-Lots of people with limited work experience end up creating a very empty résumé because they feel there’s nothing to write.
+Lots of people with limited work experience end up creating a very empty résumé because they feel there’s nothing to write about.
 But a résumé isn’t just about paid work experience!

-A résumé should give an employer a good idea of who you are as a person (and as a future employee) – and this is definitely not limited to any previous jobs you’ve had.
+A résumé should give employers a clear sense of who you are and what you bring to the table — and that is definitely not limited to any previous jobs you’ve had.
 You should put anything on there that you feel represents you well.
-Volunteer experience is great, and so is a school leadership position, but these aren’t the only experiences that can go on a résumé.
+Volunteer experience is great, and so are school leadership positions, but these aren’t the only experiences that can go on a résumé.

-If you’re a member of a school club, team, or community group, this will give employers an idea of who you are.
-While it might feel silly to include "member of board game club" on your résumé, an employer reading this now knows that you’re a problem solver, are used to competitive environments, and are able to commit to weekly meetings.
+Being a member of a school club, team, or community group, can also say a lot about you.
+While it might feel silly to include "member of board game club" on your résumé, an employer reading this will know that you’re a problem solver, are used to competitive environments, and are able to commit to weekly meetings.
 And maybe, if luck is on your side, your interviewer could have a passion that's similar to yours, allowing you to connect with them on a more personal level!

 Make sure you can prove your points

-On the flip side, make sure you have examples to go along with everything you include on your résumé.
-You don't want to risk having an employer ask about a task or hobby and you're not able to explain it.
+Make sure you have examples to go along with everything you include on your résumé.
+You don't want to risk having an employer ask about a task or hobby, and you're not able to explain it.

 Sections of a résumé